blairun/FinancialNodejsDo/README.md

 # Getting Started

-TODO !!
-May be easier to explain everything in client README rather than splitting it between two repos.
+TODO !
+May be easier to explain DigitalOcean app deployment in client README rather than splitting explanation between two repos.

 These steps will get the FinancialVue backend server application running for you using DigitalOcean.